-- Semi-manual: select the ghosted regions and change the image used for deghosting the selected region.
-Refer to Section 2.1.3 for more information about the tool. - Automatic: have Photomatix Pro automatically detect ghosted zones in the merged image and select a Detection level, Normal or High.
-This sets the criteria for determining if a pixel is or is not ghosted when using automatic deghosting.
+- With selective deghosting tool: Activates the Selective Deghosting Tool, which lets you select ghosted regions and choose the exposure used for each ghosted region. - Automatically: Automatically detects ghosted zones in the merged image. - Detection: Sets the criteria for determining if a pixel is or is not ghosted when using automatic deghosting.